xriss/mdon/readme.md

 }
 ```

-We can include text here for the main item but as soon as we see a ## title we will switch to a new part.
+We can include text here for the main item but as soon as we see a ## name: we will switch to a new part.

-Multiple # title can apear in one file so of course multople items can be contained in one file.
+Multiple # name: can apear in one file so of course multiple items can be contained in one file.

-## part:eng Part of an item.
+## part: Part of an item.

 ```hjson
 {